 Beware of bogus callers and always ask for ID.
 Door-to-door callers sometimes work in pairs – one distracts you while the other carries out the burglary.
 Don’t answer the door if you don’t want to, and if you do, keep the security chain on.

 For more information on how to deal with this type of situation and stay safe, see our guide Scamwise.

 You can get practical help and advice from your local police Safer Neighbourhood Team or Crime Prevention Officer to make sure your home is secure.
 They may offer free security checks.
 Call 101 or visit police.uk.
 Your local Neighbourhood Watch can also advise.

 If you need to have locks fitted or changed, use a professional locksmith.
 You can find an accredited locksmith through the Master Locksmiths Association.
 They can also offer more detailed information and advice about locks.

-You can find reliable tradespeople through Trustmark, a government-backed scheme, or ask your friends and neighbours for recommendations.
+You can find trading standards-approved businesses through Buy With Confidence, or ask your friends and neighbours for recommendations.
 Your local Home Improvement Agency may be able to help you, for example by fitting locks, door chains and viewers.